Wallet-Wall/.github/profile/README.md

 | **Secrets**           | WalletWall does not request seed phrases or private keys.                                              |
 | **Signing**           | WalletWall does not require unsafe transaction signing for wallet analysis.                            |
 | **Research boundary** | Experimental vault and verifier work should be treated as research unless explicitly marked otherwise. |

+> [!IMPORTANT]
+> WalletWall does not request seed phrases, private keys, or unsafe wallet signatures for analysis.

 ---